Shepard Smith was a big catch for CNBC. But the viewers haven’t followed him from Fox.

 Smith isn’t a polarizing figure like Kelly — though both have been repeatedly scorched by President Trump for being insufficiently pro-Trump.
 Nor is he straying from his lane, as Kelly did.
-She was an opinionated primetime cable host whom NBC tried to turn into sunny morning-TV personality; he was a respected non-partisan anchor who occupies the same chair in his new gig.
+She was an opinionated prime-time cable host whom NBC tried to turn into sunny morning-TV personality; he was a respected nonpartisan anchor who occupies the same chair in his new gig.

 But like Kelly, Smith’s recruitment by NBC-owned CNBC has so far produced a modest return on NBC’s investment — a roughly $10 million salary, a staff of 25 and a new set at CNBC’s headquarters in Englewood Cliffs, N.J.

-Since his debut in late September, “The News with Shepard Smith” has averaged a modest 280,000 viewers each weeknight at 7 p.m.
-That’s twice as many viewers as the “Shark Tank” reruns it replaced — but a fraction of the two-million-plus viewers that CNN, Fox and MSNBC each attract at the same hour.
+Since his debut in late September, “The News With Shepard Smith” has averaged a modest 280,000 viewers each weeknight at 7 p.m.
+That’s twice as many viewers as the “Shark Tank” reruns it replaced — but a fraction of the 2 million-plus viewers that CNN, Fox and MSNBC each attract at the same hour.
 “The News” even finishes behind CNBC’s main rival, Fox Business Network, which airs a rerun of Trump-loyalist commentator Lou Dobbs’s program.
 The hot new cable news show at the moment isn’t Smith’s handsomely produced hour; it’s one hosted by another former Fox denizen, Greg Kelly, on the conservative Newsmax channel that proffers conspiracy theories about how the election was “stolen” from Trump.

 This during a year when an explosion of news has bolstered the ratings for many other traditional newscasts.
 So if it isn’t attracting a crowd right now, when would it?